ibmdb/python-ibmdb/README.md

 IBM_DB_INSTALLER_URL
 ```

-If you are using python 3.8 or 3.9 on windows and building the source manually, you will need to set dll path of dependent library of clidriver before importing the module as:
+Note: For windows after installing ibm_db, we need to make sure to set dll path of dependent library of clidriver before importing the module as:

 ```
 import os
 os.add_dll_directory('path to clidriver installation until bin')